clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

       sha512sum clear-$(curl https://download.clearlinux.org/latest)-installer.img.xz > sha512sum.out

 #.
 Ensure the signature of the SHA512 sum of the image was created using the
-   Clear Linux certificate.
-This validates the image is trusted and it has not been modified.
+   |CL| certificate.
+This validates the image is trusted and it has not
+   been modified.

    .. code-block:: console